ohbm/hackathon2020/.github/ISSUE_TEMPLATE/handbooks/buddy_role.md

 A buddy is a member of the open science neuroimaging community who:
 -   has already attended at least one brain hackathon (e.g. Brainhack, Brainhack school, Neurohackademy, etc.),
 -   is familiar with the format of the OHBM Brainhack and in particular with the two tracks (Hacktrack and Traintrack),
--   feels comfortable welcoming new members of the community, listening to their experience, questions and share information as needed.
+-   feels comfortable welcoming new members of the community, listening to their experience, questions and sharing information as needed.

 #### Expectations